 The new data presented at the ADA include:

-- Type 1 diabetics with age of onset younger than 21 years have a faster response time and greater change in HbA1c than adult onset type 1 diabetics.
+- Type 1 diabetics with the age of onset younger than 21 years have a faster response time and greater change in HbA1c than adult-onset type 1 diabetics.

 Phase 2 clinical trials